Scientific Name

 Description

-Crassula barklyi is a dwarf compact succulent with erect or rarely decumbent branches covered by overlapping leaves forming a short, almost cylindrical column.
-It slowly grows up to 4 inches (10 cm) tall, branching around the base or lower parts of stems.
+Crassula barklyi is a dwarf, compact succulent with erect or rarely decumbent branches covered by overlapping leaves, forming short, almost cylindrical columns.
+It slowly grows and can reach a height of 4 inches (10 cm) tall, branching around the base or lower parts of stems.
 The younger branches are almost spherical and look like grey-green rosebuds.
-Leaves are green to brownish-green with white membranous, densely ciliate margins.
-They are thick, fleshy, saucer-like, and measure up to 0.2 inches (0.5 cm) long and 0.6 inches (1.5 cm) wide.
+The leaves are green to brownish-green with white, membranous, densely ciliate margins.
+They are thick, fleshy, and saucer-like, measuring up to 0.2 inches (0.5 cm) in length and 0.6 inches (1.5 cm) in width.

 The flowers are tiny, stemless, cream-colored, and appear in dense, rounded terminal clusters embedded among leaves in winter.